rokj/bitcoin_dealer/README.rst

 Program works correctly only if you have enough funds (bitcoins, $, €, ...) on your MtGox account.
 There is no checking if you do not have enough coins or money on your account.

+Every time you do "python manage.py syncdb" tables exchange_currency, exchange_exchange and exchange_exchange_currencies will be overwritten by data from initial_data.json.

 You like these few lines of code, you find it useful or want new feature?
 ----------------------------------------